sennett-lau/lcsd-captcha-solver/README.md

 ```
 6. Get the prediction result from the response.

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a pull request

 ## Acknowledgements
 This project is based on a model by [Qi Guo](http://qiguo.ml) and [Yuntian Deng](https://github.com/da03).
 <br>